Extracurricular & Enrichment Programs

 - For more information, please refer to the following sections in the Board Policy Manual: Section 7:240 - Conduct Code for Participation in Extracurricular Activities, Section 7:300 - Extracurricular Athletics, and Section 6:190 - Extracurricular and Co-curricular Activities.

-Current medical forms, proof of accident insurance coverage, and a signed Concussion Information Form are required for students who try out for a team and/or participate in any after school athletic activities (including cheerleading) and must be presented prior to the first day of tryouts.
+Current medical forms, proof of accident insurance coverage, and a signed Concussion Information Sheet are required for students who try out for a team and/or participate in any after school athletic activities (including cheerleading) and must be presented prior to the first day of tryouts.
 Accident insurance coverage is also required for any student participating in an outdoor education trip.

 McCracken Enrichment Programs